betfair-datascientists/betfair-datascientists.github.io/src/modelling/AFLDisposals2024Datathon.md

 This year's AFL in-season datathon, over all 4 rounds in July, presents the perfect opportunity for keen sports and data enthusiasts to get involved.
 Put your skills to the test against the masses to compete for both prizes and ultimate glory!

-Submissions close at 12:00pm AEST on each match day in rounds 17 - 20 (a total of 12 submissions)
+Submissions close at at 5:00pm AEST on Fridays and 12:00pm AEST on Saturday & Sunday on each match day in rounds 17 - 20 (a total of 12 submissions)

 Weekly leaderboard updates will be published here throughout the competition so be sure to check back to follow your model’s competition ranking.